C# PDF generation quick start guide

 Many PDF documents contain tables.
 There is no surprise here because tables enhance clarity and organization of data.
 Let me show how to create a table in PDF using Layout API.

-The sample code for this step is in HelloWorld7 class of the example app.
+The sample code for this step is in the HelloWorld7 class of the example app.
 Below are the parts that changed from the previous step.

 static void BuildDocument(Document doc)